 Probate is a process.
 It takes time.
 There are a lot of steps along the way.
 We created this series of pages to help our clients with frequently asked questions or issues.

 About the Probate Process

 - What we need to get started.
-This page explains what we need to get started on your case.
-This is typically an engagement letter, payment, and intake form.
-It may also include the will and death certificate, if available.
+All we typically need to get started is a signed engagement letter, payment, and a completed intake form.
+The will and death certificate are helpful if they are available.